svenyurgensson/penetrator/README.md

 # Penetrator

-This gem aimed to help with reuse code in ruby projects.
+This gem aimed to help improving code reuse in ruby projects.
-Highly inspired from http://github.com/makandra/modularity gem but slightly modified for supporting conventional *super* inheritance methods chaining.
+Highly inspired by http://github.com/makandra/modularity gem but slightly modified for supporting conventional *super* inheritance methods chaining.
-Also much of code was shamelessly borrowed from `ActiveSupport::Concern` and I should say thanks that Ruby Hackers, who wrote it.
+Also much of code was shamelessly borrowed from `ActiveSupport::Concern` so I should say thanks that Ruby Hackers, who wrote it.
-All what left to do for me - it's just take the best from both worlds.
+All that what left to do for me - just to take the best from both worlds.

 ## Installation